ied206/ManagedWimLib/USAGE.md

 ### Custom binary

 To use custom wimlib binary instead, call `Wim.GlobalInit()` with a path to the custom binary.

-#### NOTES

-- Create an empty file named `ManagedWimLib.Precompiled.Exclude` in the project directory to prevent copy of the package-embedded binary.
-- If you call `Wim.GlobalInit()` without `libPath` parameter on Linux or macOS, `ManagedWimLib` will search for system-installed wimlib.
-  - I recommend to use system-installed wimlib if you can, as I cannot ensure the included Linux binaries works on the every Linux distribution.
-- POSIX binaries were compiled without NTFS-3G support to make them as LGPLv3-licensed.
-  - If you want NTFS-3G functionality, load the system-installed library and make sure your program is compatible with GPLv3.
-  - On Linux, wimlib depends on system-installed `libfuse`.

 ### Cleanup